-All in all, this is possibly the sight I liked most during my stay in Bucharest.
+All in all, this is possibly the site I liked most during my stay in Bucharest.
 I would surely recommend a visit for the great historical and architectural significance of the place.
-The place is very authentic, and you can perceive it distinctly from the many personal items scattered through the house and from the appearance of the rooms, which have come almost unaltered from the end of the 1980s.
+The place is very authentic, and you can perceive it distinctly from the many personal items scattered around the house and from the appearance of the rooms, which have come almost unaltered from the end of the 1980s.

 Getting there and moving around

 The Spring Palace is in the northeastern quarter of central Bucharest, in what is probably one of the nicest parts of the town, with high-level residential buildings, most of them built very recently, foreign embassies, well-kept parks and schools.
 If you are visiting the area of Parcul Herastrau or Parcul Bordei you may choose to come to the mansion with a nice walk.
 Otherwise the best way to come here is with the usual taxi.
 Visiting is possible only with a guide.
 You can opt for a regular group tour or a personal tour.
 The latter was my choice.
 You can book it in advance (one day in advance in my case) through their website.
 The guide was very kind and knowledgeable, and the 1.5 hour visit really interesting and full of details.

 This museum is composed of two main parts.
 The permanent exhibition in the main building covers the military history of Romania from the first settlements to the present day.
 For those with an interest for the complicated history of this Country, the relationship with the Ottoman and Russian Empires, the foundation of the Kingdom of Romania in the 19th century, its role in both World Wars and the advent of communism, this museum offers much valuable information.
 Little is said of what happened during and after the 1989 revolution.
 There are just scant signs in English, and the Soviet-style of the exhibition is a bit outdated.
 Anyway there is much stuff of interest to be checked up.